districtr/districtr/docs/03toolsplugins/actionsreducers.md

 each of the reducers to either return a new state or the old the one unchanged.
 The reducers in each class are as follows.
-These were mostly written by [@maxhully] in early 2019 and maintained by [@mapmeld] since early 2020 and in essence describe the complete UI listing the website uses to render the information toolbar/panel.
+These were mostly written by [@maxhully] in early 2019 and maintained by [@mapmeld] since early 2020 and in essence describe the complete UI parameters the website uses to render the information toolbar/panel.

 ### `toolbar` reducers
 Like in each of the reducer files, `toolbar` has a list of handlers that